w3f/polkadot-wiki/docs/learn/learn-assets.md

 - Admin
 - Freezer

-The owner has the ability to set the accounts responsible for the other three roles, as well as set asset metadata (e.g. name, symbol, decimals).
+The owner can set the accounts responsible for the other three roles, and set asset metadata (e.g. name, symbol, decimals).
 The issuer can mint and burn tokens to/from addresses of their choosing.
 The freezer can freeze assets on target addresses or the entire asset class.
 The admin can make force transfers as well as unfreeze accounts of the asset class. **Always refer to the reference documentation for certainty on privileged roles.**

-An asset's details contains one field not accessible to its owner or admin team, that of asset sufficiency.
+An asset's details contain one field not accessible to its owner or admin team, that of asset sufficiency.
 Only the network's governance mechanism can deem an asset as *sufficient.* A balance of a non-sufficient asset (the default) can only exist on already-existing accounts.
 That is, a user could not create a new account on-chain by transferring an insufficient asset to it; the account